oscdev-io/birdplan/tests/t30_ospf/t40_redistribute_kernel/README.md

 # OSPF test for redistribution of kernel routes

+In the case of "redistribute_kernel":
+  - Router r1 should not be exporting its kernel routes to r2

+In the case of "redistribute_kernel_false"
+  - Router r1 should not be exporting its kernel routes to r2

+In the case of "redistribute_kernel_true"
-Router r1 should export its kernel routes on eth1 to r2.
+  - Router r1 should be exporting its kernel routes to r2

 ```plantuml